 Persons diagnosed with a terminal illness with a life expectancy of six (6) months or less may apply for a medical cannabis registry identification card valid for six months.
 There is no application fee.

 If you currently have or had a 6-month Terminal Illness Registry Card, DO NOT start a Terminal Illness application.
-You must call 855-636-3688 and ask to speak to a Terminal Illness Specialist or email email@example.com for instructions.
+You must complete a Qualifying Medical Cannabis on-line application.
+Call 855-636-3688 and ask to speak to a Terminal Illness Specialist or email firstname.lastname@example.org for assistance.

 Qualifying patients (Adults and Persons under age 18)

 - Be a resident of the State of Illinois at the time of application and remain a resident during participation in the program